-ACU has three research institutes focusing on health sciences - the Mary MacKillop Institute for Health Research, the Nursing Research Institute, and the Institute for Positive Psychology and Education.
-In the latest Excellence in Research for Australia (ERA) assessment, we received the top score for research in human movement and sports science, nursing, psychology and public health and health services3.
+ACU has two research institutes focusing on health sciences - the Mary MacKillop Institute for Health Research, and the Institute for Positive Psychology and Education.
+In the latest Excellence in Research for Australia (ERA) assessment, we received the top score for research in human movement and sports science, nursing, psychology and public health and health services.

 At ACU, it's education, but with a bigger purpose.
 We're a university committed to standing up for people in need and causes that matter.
-If you've got the desire to make an impact, we'll give you the skills to change the world.
+If you're got the desire to make an impact, we'll give you the skills to change the world.